 Children under 12 years old and women who are pregnant or breast-feeding should not take turmeric, as it’s safety in these groups not been proven.13

 What are the side effects of taking turmeric?

-Side-effects are rare, but can include:14
+Side-effects are rare, but when taken in large amounts can include:14

 - upset stomach, including diarrhoea